 Slowing down climate change is a global mission with critical importance.
 All sectors need to work together to solve it.
-As we all know, addressing issues in the energy and transportation industries will play a key role in mitigating climate change.
+As we all know, addressing issues in the energy and transportation industries plays a key role in mitigating climate change.
 There seems to be a consensus on how to tackle the challenge – electrification.

 Electric vehicles are the key to grid balancing